 Whenever the question of what to see in Singapore in 2 days comes up, the answer is always going to include Singapore’s most famous attractions – the Cloud Forest.
 Depending on where you stay in the city, consider taking a walk on the Marina Bay on your way to the gardens.
 You will probably have to go over the helix bridge, an architectural feat and a fantastic place to take pictures.

 Next, walk into the Marina bay hotel.
-Here, a huge shopping mall lies in front of you.
+Here, you will find a huge shopping mall.
 If you are up for shopping, be sure to stop back here on your way from the cloud forest.
 Finally, make your way into the gardens.
 Most of the garden is actually free to visit and provide a wonderful respite for Singaporeans on their days off.
 The only parts to pay for, are the famous cloud forest and sky walk.

 The cloud forest greets you with a huge waterfall, an incredible sight.
 There are many adventures and discoveries awaiting you here, and I don’t want to ruin the surprise.
 After you are done walking through the world’s largest indoor garden, make your way over to the sky walk.

 Here you can take the elevator up to walk among the huge artificial trees (that really help clean Singapore’s air) and probably the most famous site in Singapore.
-Rules say you are only allowed to stay up here for fifteen minutes so be sure to make the most of your time.
+Every visitor can stay here for a maximum of 15 minutes – so make the most of your time.

 Next, proceed to the adjacent Art and Science museum.
-Although the museum is fairly small (takes at most 45 minutes to an hour to to walk through) the exhibits here are absolutely spectacular and gorgeous – and worth seeing and photographing.
+Although the museum is fairly small the exhibits here are absolutely spectacular and gorgeous – and worth seeing and photographing.

-One of the most instagrammable moments in Singapore is located right here, so be sure to stop in if great vacation pictures are your thing!
+One of the most instagrammable moments in Singapore is located right here, stop in if great vacation pictures are your thing!

-Now, if you are so inclined to stay and do some shopping.
+Now you have a chance to do some shopping!
 Alternatively, make your way to the MRT (a station lies right under the bay gardens) and to the Kampong Glam, the Muslim area of Singapore and home to the famous Sultan Mosque.